Sovereign-Labs/sovereign-sdk/README.md

 ### Sovereign Core: the rollup interface

-At the heart of Sovereign SDK is [Sovereign Core](./core/specs/overview.md), which defines the _interfaces_ that rollups must implement.
+At the heart of the Sovereign SDK is [Sovereign Core](./core/specs/overview.md), which defines the _interfaces_ that rollups must implement.
 In the Sovereign SDK, we define a zk-rollup as the combination of three components:

 1. A [State Transition Function](./core/specs/interfaces/stf.md) ("STF") which defines the "business logic" of the rollup